Manticore Search is a multi-storage database specifically designed for search, with robust full-text search

 - allows managing your data schema online using SQL commands

 - Plain mode allows to define your data schemas in a configuration file, i.e. provides declarative kind of schema management.
-It makes sense in two cases:
+It makes sense in three cases:

 - when you only deal with plain tables

 - or when your data schema is very stable and you don't need replication (as it's available only in the RT mode)

 You cannot combine the 2 modes and need to decide which one you want to follow by specifying data_dir in your configuration file (which is the default behaviour).
 If you are unsure our recommendation is to follow the RT mode as if even you need a plain index you can build it with a separate plain index config and import to your main Manticore instance.